ArtyDaSmarty/UFTracker/README.md

 - Separate creation permission for non-admin accounts
 - Level-based visibility for alters, locations, affiliations, and inquiries
 - Admin-only user management and JSON import
+- Admin-managed storage settings and data migration to S3
+- Gallery sections for alters and locations using image URLs
+- Admin removal of alter and affiliation prefixes
 - Optional S3-backed storage for all JSON data
 - Docker-ready deployment
 - Existing tracker data and saved hashes preserved